bomanaps/lean-quickstart/README.md

 5. `--validatorConfig` is the path to specify your nodes `validator_config.yaml`, `validators.yaml` (for which `--node` is still the node key to index) if your node is not a bootnode.
   If unspecified it assumes value of `genesis_bootnode` which is to say that your node config is to be picked from `genesis` folder with `--node` as the node key index.
   This value is further provided to the client so that they can parse the correct config information.

+## Client branches

+Clients can maintain their own branches to integrated and use binay with their repos as the static targets (check `git diff main zeam_repo`).
+And those branches can be rebased as per client convinience whenever the `main` code is updated.